semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Google Chrome 86 -> 87
 - Heroku 7.47.0 -> 7.47.3
 - Java 8u272 -> 8u275
-- Php 7.4.11 -> 7.4.12
+- PHP 7.4.11 -> 7.4.12

-To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).
+To learn more about this image, check our [Ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of November 16, 2020
 **(New) Added ability to overwrite branch whitelist rules**
-On the project page, click on the three dots icon in the top right corner of the workflow list to build a branch that is otherwise blocked by the whitelist rule.
+On the project page, click on the three dot icon in the top right corner of the workflow list to build a branch that is otherwise blocked by the whitelist rule.

-Read our [Workflow triggers](https://docs.semaphoreci.com/essentials/project-workflow-trigger-options/#whitelist-branches) page to find out how the branch whitelist works.
+Read our [Workflow triggers](https://docs.semaphoreci.com/essentials/project-workflow-trigger-options/#whitelist-branches) documentation to find out how the branch whitelist works.

 **(Improved) macOS Xcode 11 image update**
 **(Updated)** Updated packages: